PufferFinance/puffer-sdk/README.md

 - Deposit ETH to mint pufETH.
 - Deposit stETH to mint pufETH.
 - Check pufETH balance.
-- Get latest rate of pufETH compared to ETH.
+- Get the latest rate of pufETH compared to ETH.
 - and much more.

 ## Documentation